ProfBird/CS246-CourseMaterials/Labs/Lab3/Assignment3Instructions.md

 ## Testing

-Recruit at least three testers.
-Get feedback on the usability and user experience of your UI artifacts from them.
+As a group, recruit at least three testers.
+Get feedback on the usability and user experience of your group's UI artifacts from them.
 You can do this in a focus group setting or through individual testers working with your UI.

 ## Submission